 Our Board of Directors recognizes that one of its key responsibilities is to evaluate and determine its optimal leadership structure so as to provide effective oversight of management.
-Our bylaws and corporate governance guidelines, will provide our Board of Directors with flexibility to combine or separate the positions of Chairman of the Board and Chief Executive Officer.
-Our Board of Directors currently believes that our existing leadership structure, under which Mac Armstrong serves as our chief executive officer, is effective, provides the appropriate balance of authority between independent and non-independent directors, and achieves the optimal governance model for us and for our stockholders.
+Our bylaws and corporate governance guidelines provide our Board of Directors with flexibility to combine or separate the positions of Chairman of the Board and Chief Executive Officer.
+Our Board of Directors currently believes that our existing leadership structure, under which Mac Armstrong serves as our chief executive officer and James Ryan Clark serves as our Chairman of the Board, is effective, provides the appropriate balance of authority between independent and non-independent directors, and achieves the optimal governance model for us and for our stockholders.